/Languages/Provençal

 Provençal

-The tongue of troubadours that taught medieval Europe how to sing of love.
+The tongue of troubadours that taught all of Europe how to fall in love.

 Origin